crackspace770/WeatherApp/README.md

 In case on next application startup or in no internet case saved data is showed first fetched.

+It took some seconds to load your current data location

 APK : [APK](https://drive.google.com/file/d/10EYcEtzbZHqBFckvqjQO5Lsd0gj0ILC6/view?usp=sharing)

 ## Screenshot